2023 Best Design & Applied Arts Bachelor's Degree Schools

 Request Information

-Taylor University ranked #15 on this year’s Best Design & Applied Arts Bachelor’s Degree Schools list.
-Located in the town of Upland, Taylor U is a private not-for-profit college with a small student population.
+Texas Christian University came in at #14 in this year’s edition of the Best Design & Applied Arts Bachelor’s Degree Schools ranking.
+Located in the city of Fort Worth, TCU is a private not-for-profit college with a large student population.

 Full Design & Applied Arts at Texas Christian University Report